redux-json-api/redux-json-api/docs/apis/deleteEntity.md

 }

-export default connect(mapStateToProps)(TasksOverview);
+export default TasksOverview;
 ```
-When submitting the task the `redux-json-api` will dispatch the following actions:
+When submitting the deleation the `redux-json-api` will dispatch the following actions:

 __API_WILL_DELETE__
 _This tells us what payload have been in the que for deletion, and what the `redux-json-api` will ship to the backend_